 Arts – this is what made up visible, understandable and emphatic what we do.
-The design part, what for us is the Pre-totype creation, is the way the we have to put out in the world our scenarios, and open a discussions with different publics.
+The design part, what for us is the Pre-totype creation, is the way that we have to put out in the world our scenarios, and open a discussion with different publics.

 This is how we can deal with complex problems, get interesting results, engage people in the innovation processes and, from our point of view, in taking active part in defining their futures.

 During the STARTS session, a final round table which wrapped up NET FUTURES 2017, we heard many and many times a simple and fundamental concept, told by different people about STARTS and its aims: It’s a very important thing.